ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 - MATLAB 2025a
 - CUDA-compatible NVIDIA GPUs (with at least 12 GB vRAM recommended)
 - `nvidia-smi` available in system path (for Python wrapper)
-- MATLAB Parallel Computing, Image Processing, Statistics and Machine Learning, and Wavelet Toolbox
+- MATLAB Parallel Computing, Image Processing, Statistics and Machine Learning, Deep Learning, and Wavelet Toolbox

 ---